chromaway/ngcccbase/doc/exchange.md

 After supervisord has been installed, it has an entry in the /etc/init.d directory, and in /etc/supervisor/conf.d directory you can add a file with directions for it to run chromawallet-server .
 On install supervisord is configured to start immediately and then re-start every time that the server boots.

-Below is an example entry in the /etc/supervisorsuper/supervisord.conf file on a Ubuntu 14.04 LTS server for running chromawallet.
+Below is an example entry in the /etc/supervisorsuper/supervisord.conf file on a Ubuntu 14.04 LTS server for running chromawallet-server.
 In this setup example, the install directory is:

     /home/a_user_name/chromawallet

 ...inside that directory.

-The file could be called chromawallet.conf (as long as you put conf at the end you are good to go) in this example and the user it should run under is "a_user_name":
+The file could be called chromawallet.conf (as long as you put conf at the end you are good to go).
+In this example the user it should run under is "a_user_name":

     [program:chromawallet]
     command=/home/a_user_name/chromawallet/chromawallet-server startserver